 Day 4: Depart Oahu, Fly to Kauai, Lihue

 Return your rental car to Honolulu Airport.
 Board your inter-island flight from Honolulu Airport to Lihue Airport on the Eastern side of Kauai.
-Pick up your rental car and drive the short distance to your hotel located on the east shore.
+Pick up your rental car and drive the short distance to your hotel located on either the south or east shore.

 Day 5: West Side – Hanapepe Town, Waimea Canyon

 Off the beaten track you’ll find the West Side home to a few of Kauai’s most historic places and scenic wonders, the most famous of which is the breath taking Waimea Canyon, the “Grand Canyon of the Pacific”.
 But there is even more to explore.
 Head north beyond the gorges and cliffs of Waimea Canyon and visit Kokee State Park where you’ll find yet another amazing view from the Kalalau Lookout.
-The two small towns of Waimea and Hanapepe also grace the West Side.
-In 1778, Captain Cook first landed in the Hawaiian Islands here at Waimea Bay.
-Today, a statue of Cook stands in Waimea Town commemorating this event.
-Hanapepe is the art capital of Kauai with galleries, shops and eateries lining small town Hanapepe Road.
 Optional: return for a mid-day ride up the Wailua River to the “Fern Grotto”.

 Day 6: North Shore – Hanalei Town, Kilauea Lighthouse, Napali Coast

 Begin your journey on the island’s northernmost point.
 Historic Kilauea Lighthouse is a wildlife sanctuary and a scenic spot for whale watching during December to April.
 Visit lovely Hanalei Town, home to stretches of green taro fields alongside colourful shops, galleries and restaurants.
 You’ll also find some of Kauai’s best beaches here, including Lumahai Beach, the setting for the film “South Pacific”, and Kee Beach, ideal for sunbathing.
-You can also learn about native plants and see scenic ocean views at Na Aina Kai Botanical Gardens or at the 7-hectare Limahuli Gardens, part of the National Tropical Botanical Garden.
 However the most stunning feature of Kauai’s North Shore is the magnificent Napali Coast.
 This 27-kilometre stretch of coastline is lined with cliffs over 900 metres tall, accented with lush green valleys, cascading waterfalls and sea caves.
 Inaccessible by car, you can hike or take an air or boat tour to view this breath taking natural wonder.